A doula is a trained professional who provides continuous emotional and practical support to a woman (or couple) before, during and after childbirth

 Support your partner, enabling them to participate more comfortably and confidently

-There are so many researched benefits to having a doula support you during your birth experience.
+There are so many researched benefits to having a doula - a birth partner who is experienced in childbirth, but who is not a family member or medical professional - support you during your birth experience.

-Here are just some of the recent findings:
+Here are just some of the findings from the research:

 Research shows that when women have continuous support from a doula, there is: